chariotsofiron/chariotsofiron.github.io/content/05-proofs.md

 2. if `z(z)` loops forever => `halt(z, z) = false` => program Z halts.
 Contradiction.

+# TODO

-# Real numbers are uncountable
+- [ ] Real numbers are uncountable

-# Irrational number to the power of another can be rational
+- [ ] Irrational number to the power of another can be rational
+- [ ] Gödel's incompleteness theorems
+- [ ] Intermediate value theorem